 In 2020, in response to the sudden increase in local food-access challenges caused by the COVID-19 pandemic, the ABFPC began partnering with residents of Asheville neighborhoods, including Shiloh, East End, and Deaverview, to identify strategies for meeting emergency community food needs.
 One result was the ABFPC’s Outdoor Food Pantry Program, which started with the construction and installation of free-standing, wooden, outdoor pantry units for the East End and Shiloh neighborhoods and later led to a pantry for West Asheville’s Deaverview community, installed in October 2021.
-Next, a pantry is being planned for the Fairview community at Root Cause Farm, and the program continues to grow.

 The pantries, which serve as safe, sturdy, outdoor distribution hubs and infrastructure for mutual aid efforts, are planned and constructed in partnership with neighborhood residents who are paid for their work on the project.
 Neighborhood residents and organizations take on stocking, maintenance, and upkeep of the pantries so they are self-sustaining.